 The Leat walk is a short, 300m accessible trail through the woods from Blackpool Mill to a viewing area overlooking the Eastern Cleddau river.
 What it lacks in distance it more than makes up for in scenery and wildlife.
 A good place to sit and enjoy the silence.

-- Park: Car park at Westfiled Pill, under bridge
+- Park: Car park at Westfield Pill, under the bridge

 - Toilet: Accessible toilets in Neyland Marina

 There is a little gem of a walk out of Neyland marina to Johnston.
 Originally a railway, used as the western terminus for Isambard Kingdom Brunel’s Great Western Railway, it has been given a new lease of life as a cycle route, forming part of the Celtic Trail Route 4.

 You will need to pass through two ‘A’ frames gates near the start of your walk and then you have a clear stretch of tarmac path, gentle gradients and woodland scenery to Johnston.
 It’s a fantastic route for everyone.

 - Walk: 3km wheelchair walk to Wiseman’s Bridge (4km return to Stepaside)

 - Toilet: Accessible toilets at Harbour and Regency Car Parks

 - Café: Saundersfoot has many cafes in and around the town, lots with outside seating.

 This lovely coastal path follows the old railway line that used to carry coal from the local mines to Saundersfoot harbour.
 You can park in Saundersfoot and make your way along The Strand and through the tunnel to Coppit Hall car park.
 The trail passes through two tunnels, one short, one long, just before Wiseman’s Bridge, so remember to bring a torch to light your way.
 The path is popular with cyclists too.